paulinho-16/MEIC-TVVS/assignments/assignment4.md

 ### ***QF-Test*** tests

-For this use case, only a single path was deduced from the transition tree, which we tested by:
+For this use case, only a single path was deduced from the *Transition Tree*:

 - Start and Pause a project
     - This test case starts by checking the initial state by asserting that both *Overall* and *Today* times are zeroed and the project is paused.